Star Wars Jedi: Fallen Order: Narrative

+The MacGuffin changed a couple of times, being a lost starship or Inquisitor's secret prisons at one point, before becoming a Holocron.
 The writing team described "trauma" as one of the main themes, telling a story about how people react in moments of desperation.
 This was reflected through Cal's growing confidence in his abilities, and his gradual trust of his companions as they resist the Empire.
-Cameron Monaghan provided voice and motion capture for the character.
-The game chose a human protagonist as more relatable than an alien, and also decided he should be male to differentiate from Rey, the female lead in the sequel trilogy.
+Another broad theme was "survival", but most importantly was "letting go", which the main characters learn to trust The Force and let destiny work itself out by doing the right thing instead of putting everything under their control like the Empire does through oppression, which culminates with them destroying the Holocron.
+Cameron Monaghan provided voice and motion capture for Cal.
+The game chose a human protagonist as more relatable than an alien and also decided he should be male to differentiate from Rey, the female lead in the Star Wars sequel trilogy.
+Cal's original name was going to be "Boone", as the creative team looked to the Western genre for inspiration.
+He was also envisioned to be an "untrusting" and "laconic" character.
 Elizabeth Grullon provided the voice for the Second Sister.
 The character's British accent was improvised during the recording sessions as she "had a strong intuition" that Trilla had a British dialect when she first read the script.
-The character first appeared in comic series Darth Vader: Dark Lord of the Sith.
+The character, along with the Ninth Sister, first appeared in the Marvel comic series Darth Vader: Dark Lord of the Sith.
+The team chose characters and planets so long as they were meaningful and unique to their story, resulting in the team scrapping visits to a number of Star Wars planets such as Hoth and Mustafar and removing an appearance by the Grand Inquisitor in the story.